locationtech/geomesa/docs/user/hbase/install.rst

 classpath, giving it highest precedence in the classpath.
 Users can provide directories of jar files or individual files using a colon (``:``) as a delimiter.
 These entries will also be added the the map-reduce libjars variable.

 Due to licensing restrictions, dependencies for shape file support must be separately installed.
-Do this with the following commands:
+Do this with the following command:

 .. code-block:: bash

-    $ bin/install-jai.sh
-    $ bin/install-jline.sh
+    $ ./bin/install-shapefile-support.sh

 For logging, see :ref:`slf4j_configuration` for information about configuring the SLF4J implementation.